uibbs2/php2gpio/README.md

 /etc/sudoers with NOPASS request, in order to pilot GPIO pins as www user

 I've tried it under ubuntu-mate for Raspberry with no big problems

+It includes bin/programma.py : an utility to program a sequence of ONs and OFFs like a safety system simulating people inside the house (a la Home Alone flavour)
+Are included two example programs: DefPrg which is default, and NewPrg which is a more complex one programma.py operates ALL relays in a single flavour: either all momentary or all on-off